-Alongside your studies you’ll get lots of opportunities to get involved in extra-curricular activities, known as Enrichment.
+Alongside your studies you will get lots of opportunities to get involved in extra-curricular activities, known as Enrichment.
 This does just what it promises; it enriches your time at Barnsley Sixth Form College, helps you develop new skills and can really boost your UCAS application and CV.
-Enrichment usually runs every Wednesday afternoon and is built into your timetable.
+Enrichment will be built into your timetable.

-Regardless of which A Levels you’re studying you can get involved in exciting options including Philosophy Club, the Musical Theatre Society, Running Club or the Debating Society.
+Regardless of which A Levels you’re studying you can get involved in exciting options including the Philosophy Society, Literature Society, Gaming Society or Debating Society.
+If there isn’t one that interests you then we will support you to start one.

 Support is available to apply to schemes such as National Citizen Service and university access schemes to help students interested in studying for careers in medicine or dentistry.